 This Nature’s Miracle self washing self flushing design was made to give you absolute versatility in cat waste management.
 It is also equipped with a delay timer, set for when the cat has finally left the box.

-This automatic multicat litter box helps trap and eliminate smells by using carbon filters.
-Waste receptacles make sure that the mess and odor is covered and contained.
+This automatic self-cleaning litter box helps trap and eliminate smells by using carbon filters.
+Waste receptacles make sure that the mess and odor are covered and contained.
 One thing I like: there’s even a night light for your cats.
 How considerate!
 Easy to set up, this extra large box is great for multiple cats.

 - Carbon filters to help eliminate nasty smells